agera-sdk/agera/docs/progress-track.md

   - [ ] Browser
 - [ ] File streaming read and write for supported platforms

-Support `FilePickerFile`, an alternative to `File` that complies with the Web File API, providing only asynchronous operations.
+Support `FileReference`, an alternative to `File` that complies with the Web File API, providing only asynchronous operations, used by file pickers more generally.

+- [ ] `FileReference`
-- [ ] `FilePickerFile`
+- [ ] File picker functions

 ## agera::display